abrichr/dicom-pipeline/README.md

     I used multiprocessing instead of multithreading because the former avoids Python's Global Interpreter Lock, thereby fully leveraging multiple processors.

 2) The primary safeguard that prevents the pipeline from crashing when run on thousands of studies is the fact that it only loads a single batch at a time.
-This prevents it from using too memory unnecessarily.
+This prevents it from using too much memory unnecessarily.

 3) I modified the function from Part 1 by moving the functionality that loads the file contents into a different function which accepts an iterator over path tuples.
 This way I was able to load subsets of the data in batches, instead of all of it at once.